 The Swedish censors wouldn't have it

 This representation is extremely free with history.
-In the Gene Fowler screenplay "based on" Walter Noble Burns's The Saga of Billy the Kid, there is a store owner in Lincoln named Hickey (Gene Lockart, hitherto only small parts in two B Westerns) who is presumably meant to be a kind of Dolan or LG Murphy, and an English rancher, the Tunstall figure, named Keating (South African Ian Hunter, no other Westerns).
-As usual in movie Billy stories, the English rancher is the good guy and the store owner the crook.
+In the Gene Fowler screenplay "based on" Walter Noble Burns's Saga of Billy the Kid, there is a store owner in Lincoln named Hickey (Gene Lockart, hitherto only small parts in two B-Westerns) who is presumably meant to be a kind of Dolan or LG Murphy, and an English rancher, the Tunstall figure, named Keating (South African Ian Hunter, no other Westerns).
+As usual in movie Billy the Kid stories, the English rancher is the good guy and the store owner the crook.
 In reality, as we know, there was little to choose between the equally obnoxious parties but movie versions always show Tunstall as the good guy and the Dolan/Murphy clique as the villains.

-Some elements of the fact or the known legend are incorporated: Billy likes Mexicans (he is first seen breaking his pal Pedro out of jail), he is left handed (Billy wasn't but legend insists), he takes the bullets out of an opponent's gun, he kills a Sheriff while escaping from jail in Lincoln.
+Some elements of the fact or the known legend are incorporated: Billy likes Mexicans (he is first seen breaking his pal Pedro out of jail), he is left handed (Billy wasn't but legend insists), he takes the bullets out of an opponent's gun, he kills a sheriff while escaping from jail in Lincoln.
 But these are little more than allusions really and this version plays fast and loose with both history and legend.

-Keating/Tunstall is made a US Marshal and wants peace.
+Keating/Tunstall is made a US marshal and wants peace.
 Evil Hickey's men shoot him in the back (he is unarmed, as the legend requires, although of course there is no evidence whatsoever that Tunstall was a pacifist - au contraire).

 There are some good features of the movie, though.
 For one thing the locations are great.
 There's a lot of Arizona and saguaros, round Flagstaff, Tucson and Sedona, and there's also a good bit of Monument Valley.
 The scenes when Donlevy (on shining white charger, accompanied by Billy in black on a glistening black stallion) rides round the ranches gathering a posse are really good.
 So full marks to cinematographers William V Skall (The Return of Frank James) and Leonard Smith (Go West), to directors David Miller (his first Western but he later did the lovely Lonely Are The Brave) and Frank Borzage (his last Western; he'd done a lot of silents) and to MGM for financing it.